Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Fermi-LAT data analysis

 \section{Fermi-LAT data analysis}

-Fermi-LAT is a $\gamma$ ray telescope that performs highly sensitive gamma-ray observations of celestial objects in the energy range $\sim 100$ MeV to $\sim 300$ GeV with a wide field of view (FOV) of 2.4 sr scanning the entire sky every 3 hr.
-In this section, we present the Fermi-LAT data analysis for the spectral form of PSR J0622+3749, the extended source LHAASO J0621+3755, and the blazar 4FGL J0620.3+3804 / GB6 J0620+3806.
+The Fermi-LAT is a highly sensitive $\gamma$-ray telescope covering energies from $\sim 100$ MeV to $\sim 300$ GeV, with a 2.4 sr field of view that enables full-sky coverage every 3 hours.
+In this section, we provide the Fermi-LAT data analysis of the region around PSR J0622+3749, including the point source PSR J0622+3749, the extended source LHAASO J0621+3755, and the blazar 4FGL J0620.3+3804/GB6 J0620+3806, to explore the MeV-GeV emissions.

-For our analysis, we used the LAT data for a search radius of $15^\circ$ centered at PSR J0622+3749 covering the time period 15 August 2008 to 1 February 2020 approximately 12 years, with the energy range 300 MeV to 1 TeV (note the Fermi-LAT data above 300 GeV may have less sensitivity, however to check spectral form, we have extended till 1 TeV) from the Pass 8 \texttt{SOURCE} event class, represented by the \texttt{P8R3\_SOURCE\_V3} instrument response function.
-While collecting the data, we avoided the albedo contamination by rejecting the value of the zenith angle less than $90^\circ$.
+For our analysis, we used the LAT data for a search radius of $15^\circ$ centered at PSR J0622+3749, covering the time period from August 15, 2008 to February 1, 2020, approximately 12 years, with the energy range 300 MeV to 1 TeV (note that the Fermi-LAT data above 300 GeV may have less sensitivity, however, to check spectral form, we have extended upto 1 TeV) from the Pass 8 \texttt{SOURCE} event class, represented by the \texttt{P8R3\_SOURCE\_V3} instrument response function.
+To minimize contamination from Earth limb \(\gamma\)-rays, we exclude events with zenith angles greater than \(90^\circ\).